Colin Ingleby-Mackenzie: Hampshire captaincy

 Eagar retired after the 1957 season, with him subsequently appointing Ingleby-Mackenzie to replace him in the captaincy.
 In his first season as captain, he led Hampshire to second-place in the County Championship, their highest ever finish.
 During the season he scored 1,188 runs at an average of 25.82, making two centuries.
 In the same year, he was named as the Cricket Writers' Club Young Cricketer of the Year.
-His century against Somerset at Bournemouth, which he made in 61 minutes, was the fastest century of the season.
+His century against Somerset at Bournemouth, that he made in 61 minutes, was the fastest century of the season.
 His performances that season saw him selected to play for the Gentlemen in the Gentlemen v Players match at Lord's, but he did little of note.
 At the end of the season he played for both the South, in the North v South fixture, and for the MCC at the Scarborough Festival.
 Wisden reviewed his first season of captaincy by referring to his "spirit of enterprise and insistence on all-out attack".
 1958 also coincided with a change of professional career for Ingleby-Mackenzie, with him being co-opted by the Kent cricketer Bryan Valentine into the insurance brokers Holmwoods, Back and Manson.
-Hampshire dropped-down the table over the next two seasons, finishing eighth in the 1959 County Championship and twelfth in the 1960 County Championship, with his dedication to the cause being questioned as his injuries seemed to coincide with fashionable race meetings, such as Ascot.
+Hampshire dropped down the table over the next two seasons, finishing eighth in the 1959 County Championship and twelfth in the 1960 County Championship, with his dedication to the cause being questioned as his injuries seemed to coincide with fashionable race meetings, such as Ascot.
 Nevertheless, he made 35 first-class appearances in 1959, scoring 1,608 runs and in 1960, he fell just two runs short of a thousand runs for the season.